af-pedro/The-winter-is-coming-Analyzing-the-Power-Plants-in-Germany/README.md

 ![image](https://github.com/user-attachments/assets/bb9cb878-6ec6-4ee0-b2d1-bd39ce896d24)

 ## Introduction
-This project provides an in-depth analysis of power plants across Germany and the European Union.
+This project provides an in-depth analysis of power plants across Germany.
 It aims to offer insights into the distribution, capacity, and types of energy sources utilized within these regions.
 By visualizing and examining this data, the project seeks to enhance our understanding of the current energy landscape and historical developments that have shaped it.

 ## Historical Context
 Energy has been a pivotal factor in the development of Germany.
 Historically, Europe has undergone significant transformations in its energy sector, driven by both technological advancements and geopolitical shifts.